Stem cell application for osteoarthritis in the knee joint: A minireview

 All those findings in basic stem cell biology will likely influence the development of more advanced (in terms of cell characterization) stem cell culturing and differentiation protocols and lead to the development of a gold standard in clinical trials with MSCs.

-In conclusion, stem cell therapy may not become a standard treatment for knee OA till the end of the decade due to various aspects regarding the clinical safety (e.g., risk of complications after surgery, compatibility of donor stem cells) and the affordability of this treatment for the general public.
-Moreover, there is still no sufficient amount of clinical data on the effectiveness of stem cell therapy when compared with pharmacological treatments for this particular disease.
+In conclusion, cellular therapy may not become a standard treatment for knee OA till the end of the decade due to various aspects regarding the clinical safety (e.g., risk of complications after surgery, compatibility of donor stem cells) and the affordability of this treatment for the general public.
+Moreover, there is still no sufficient amount of clinical data on the effectiveness of cellular therapy when compared with pharmacological treatments for this particular disease.
 There is also the emerging application of nutraceuticals as a possible alternative to drugs for knee osteoarthritis[73,74].
 So here comes the question: what will future clinical trials for knee OA and OA in general evaluate: novel pharmaceuticals, novel nutraceuticals, improved stem cell therapies?

 P- Reviewer: Chen YK, Fenichel I, Yao YC, Zhai G S- Editor: Tian YL L- Editor: A E- Editor: Lu YJ